KlipperScreen/KlipperScreen/docs/Configuration.md

 # Allows the cursor to be displayed on the screen
 show_cursor: False

-# Allows to define custom systemctl command for restart like xrdp
-service: KlipperScreen

 # If multiple printers are defined, this can be set the name of the one to show at startup.
 default_printer: Ender 3 Pro